What is a Journey?

 Assigning Tasks

-Pursuits can be set as:- Organization-wide — visible to all members of your organization
+Journeys can be set as:- Organization-wide — visible to all members of your organization

 - Private — visible only to you and directly assigned members